 These practices may seem penny-ante to some, and may very well be: I don’t know how much you actually save because I’ve never bought a box of plastic trashcan liners.

-But it isn’t just the savings.
-I’m just as interested in giving that plastic one last use before it gets discarded.
+But it isn’t just the savings or part of my financial planning.
+I’m also interested in giving that plastic one last use before it gets discarded.
 Imagine if millions more people did this.

 One more shot